reactioncommerce/docs/docs/testing-requirements.md

 All unit and integration tests for Open Commerce should use the [Jest framework](https://jestjs.io).
 When submitting a pull request, [CircleCI](https://circleci.com) automatically runs all unit and integration tests and will not allow merging until they all pass.

-> Note: If you make changes in a file that does not have unit tests, you must create a unit test file and add all necessary tests to achieve full coverage of that file.
+> **Note**: If you make changes in a file that does not have unit tests, you must create a unit test file and add all necessary tests to achieve full coverage of that file.
 This includes testing all existing code as well as your new changes.
 Often it is easiest to begin your development by writing all of the missing tests before changing any code.

 Because Open Commerce is composed of microservices, most of which integrate with others, there is not a sharp divide between unit and integration tests.
 We suggest thinking of the terms "unit" and "integration" more as ends of a spectrum, where the "unit" end mocks everything and tests in complete isolation while the "integration" end mocks nothing and is essentially like running the Open Commerce app itself.